Tejender1521/IT-Workshop-Short-Project/README.md

 # DBMS-Lab-Short-Project
-This is a short project developed under End-Semester Examination in DBMS Lab workshop.
+This is a short team project developed under End-Semester Examination in DBMS Lab workshop.
+## Team Members are:-
+Tejender Upadhyay
+Gourav Yadav
+Vidhusee Jain